biocorecrg/CoursesCRG_Containers_Nextflow_May_2022/docs/about.rst

      - |julia|
      - |kghedra|

-Other instructors:

-*

 .. _home-page-outline:

 Outline
 ============

-The 4-day Scientific Containrs and Nextflow course will train participants to build Nextflow pipelines and run them with `Singularity <https://sylabs.io/singularity/>`_ containers.
+This Linux Containers and Nextflow course will train participants to build Nextflow pipelines and run them with `Singularity <https://sylabs.io/singularity/>`_ containers.

 It is designed to provide trainees with short and frequent hands-on sessions, while keeping theoretical sessions to a minimum.